-E3 links to CEFR A2-B1 and to AQF 2.
-Course objectives are to fortify listening, speaking, reading, and writing skills while linking them to business and design ideas to ready students for further education or for employment.
-E3 is designed to equip students with structures and methods to achieve sound understanding and communication via:
+The Intensive English Program at BHCK is accredited by the Australian links to CEFR A2-B1 and to AQF 2.
+Course objectives are to fortify listening, speaking, reading, and writing skills while linking them to business and design ideas to ready students for further education or for employment. is designed to equip students with structures and methods to achieve sound understanding and communication via: